eclipse-tractusx/managed-identity-wallet/README.md

 * create file `dev.env` and copy the values from `.env.example`
 * install the plugin `Env File` https://plugins.jetbrains.com/plugin/7861-envfile
 * Run `Application.kt` after adding the `dev.env` to the Run/Debug configuration
+* Create the CatenaX wallet using the value stored in `CX_BPN` as bpn
+* Register the created DID of Wallet and its VerKey on the ledger.

 ## Testing GitHub actions locally